Trumbull County expects to give 3,000 more vaccine doses heading into next phase

-TRUMBULL CO., Ohio (WKBN) – With more people now eligible to get the COVID-19 vaccine in Ohio, Trumbull County expects to give more than 3,300 doses.
+TRUMBULL CO., Ohio (WYTV) – With more people now eligible to get the COVID-19 vaccine in Ohio, Trumbull County expects to give more than 3,300 doses.

 People ages 75 and older are now eligible to get the vaccine.
 Those with developmental or intellectual disabilities are also eligible, as well as those with certain medical conditions.